mar-alk/SHAP/README.md

 Traceback of ECFP Features: Using RDKit, the ECFP4 fingerprint for a molecule is generated, and on-bits are identified.
 Each on-bit represents a molecular substructure that contributes to the prediction.
 RDKit’s DrawMorganBit function is then used to visualize the specific substructures for better interpretability.

-### Explanation:
-- **Dependencies**: Updated to include RDKit as it's required for cheminformatics operations.
-- **Usage Example**: Added a practical example that details applying SHAP to a CatBoost model and tracing ECFP features to substructures.

 ## SHAP Analysis for Feature Importance
 SHAP is utilized in both ECFP4 and ECFP6 analyses to provide interpretability to the model predictions.
 SHAP values explain the importance of each feature (molecular fingerprint bit) in driving the model's prediction, allowing for a detailed understanding of how molecular structures affect biological activity.

 The **Traceback Molecular Structures** script further enhances this by mapping important features identified by SHAP back to the corresponding molecular substructures, offering insight into which specific parts of a molecule contribute to its activity.